Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Applications to Some Variants of the Subgradient Method

-In this subsection, we continue to study problem \eqref{eq:problem}.
-Nonetheless, we consider that $f$ has the finite-sum structure \be f(x) = \frac{1}{n} \sum_{i = 1}^{n} f_i(x). \ee Here, each component function $f_i$ in \eqref{eq:finite sum} is assumed to be convex.
-To further ease the analysis, let us impose the interpolation condition \cite{belkin2018overfitting,vaswani2019fast}, which implies that each component function enables shared minimizers to $f$ in convex setting.
-Such a condition is also used in \cite{asi2019stochastic} termed as "easy" problem class.
+In this subsection, we assume that $f$ in problem \eqref{eq:problem} has the finite-sum structure \be f(x) = \frac{1}{n} \sum_{i = 1}^{n} f_i(x). \ee Here, each component function $f_i$ is assumed to be convex.
+To simplify the analysis, let us impose the interpolation condition \cite{belkin2018overfitting,vaswani2019fast}, which implies that each component function shares the same minimizers as $f$.
+Such a condition is termed an "easy" problem class in \cite{asi2019stochastic}.